userbradley/documentation.breadnet.co.uk/README.md

 This will install the pre-commit hooks on this repo, as well as run pre-commit on the files.

+## CI

+This repo uses a fair bit of CI for a simple site

+Below takes you through the actions that run when you open a Pull request

+### Auto Assign

+This action will automatically set the user who created the PR as the assignee and then set [@userbradley](https://github.com/userbradley) as the reviewer

+### Dev

+This action will build the site and deploy it to my Fly account.
+Nothing special is done here

+### Pre Commit

+This runs the pre-commit on the changes, and will error if there is something wrong.

+### Trufflehog Secret scaner

+Checks you've not accidentally commited a secret in to the repo!

+### Production

+This action runs only on commits to `main` (eg: through a Pull request)

+The action will deploy the site to my Fly account under the `documentation.breadnet.co.uk` domain

 ## Uptime

 This site is hosted on Fly and has a system in place to promote changes from Development to Production, meaning something